nxb9626/2222/bash/README.md

 # 2222 in Mac OS Bash

-Mac OS bash because it may run some apple script, and uses the apple specific `fmt` command.
-On other systems it seems to print fine, but not centered.
+"Mac OS bash" because it may run apple script, and uses the apple specific `fmt` command.
+On other systems it seems to print fine, but does not center.

 To play this version: